Website Manager

 INTRODUCTORY (K) and BEGINNER (1st Grade)

 Introductory basketball designed to teach the children the game of basketball in a structured format.
-Both of these leagues are Co-ed.
-These two leagues will play 3 on 3 basketball opposed to traditional 5 on 5.
-With 3 on 3 play, the court is spaced in a way that it forces the children to work on passing, defense, and shooting.
-It eliminates the groups of 10 players crowding around the ball which often puts children in situations where they are not fully participating and getting frustrated.
+Both of these leagues are co-ed.
+These two leagues will play 3-on-3 basketball opposed to traditional 5-on-5.
+With 3-on-3 play, the court is spaced in a way that it forces the children to work on passing, defense and shooting.
+It eliminates the groups of 10 players crowding around the ball, which often puts children in situations where they are not fully participating and getting frustrated.
 It is our goal to coach the fundamentals in practice and during games so that the children stay engaged.
 There is no screening/picks or steals in these leagues.
-Introductory (K) will play on 8 foot baskets, Beginner (1) play on 8.5 foot baskets.
+Introductory (K) will play on 8-foot baskets, Beginner (1) play on 8.5-foot baskets.

 Scoring - The main objective of this league is to learn!
 There will be no score kept in this division.